-According to the experts we spoke with, the lack of appropriate housing for people with IDD is being driven by several factors.
-These include a nationwide shortage of affordable housing in general, and a lack of housing built to meet the needs of people with IDD.10 Difficulties navigating the process of finding housing, a workforce shortage of direct support professionals, and many other systemic problems have deepened the problem. ^{11, 12}
+According to the experts we spoke with, several factors drive the lack of appropriate housing for people with IDD.
+These include a nationwide shortage of affordable housing in general and a lack of housing built to meet the needs of people with IDD.10 Difficulties navigating the process of finding housing, a workforce shortage of direct support professionals, and many other systemic problems have deepened the problem.
+11, 12

 These issues are not just problems for people with IDD but for all Georgians with disabilities, according to Georgia-based experts that we interviewed.
-The needs of Georgians with IDD vary significantly from person to person, and may range from physical accessibility to hygiene support to socialization needs.
+The needs of Georgians with IDD vary significantly from person to person and may range from physical accessibility to hygiene support to socialization needs.
 Thus, addressing the housing concerns of Georgians with IDD helps to address the housing concerns of all Georgians with disabilities.